Optimizing over iid distributions and the Beat the Average game: The case of sup P[X1+X2+X3 < 2 X4]

 While we have found a maximal feasible subsystem for $m=6$ by hand, the combinatorial nature of the problem makes it impractical to do so for larger $m$.
 Since the maximum feasible subsystem problem (with strict linear inequalities) is NP-hard in general~\cite[Theorem~4]{AK}, we do not expect there to be a simple solution to the problem for large $m$, whether by hand or algorithmically.

 Still, one may hope that this specific instance is endowed with a specific structure that makes it possible to scale the strategy \eqref{eq:six_ineqs} algorithmically to larger $m$.
-As we will see, maximum feasible subsystem problems can be cast as Mixed Integer Linear Programs (MILP) and solved with software such as Gurobi or CPLEX.
+As we will see now, maximum feasible subsystem problems can be cast as Mixed Integer Linear Programs (MILP) and solved with software such as Gurobi or CPLEX.
+Our particular approach generalizes and scales the considerations we used above in the $m=4$ and $m=6$ cases to up to $m=20$ using two MILPs.